OlivierGeorgeon/osoyoo/docs/overview/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 <b>--RUNNING THE PETITCAT PROJECT: PYTHON + ARDUINO CODE --</b>

 -The Arduino code was successfully compiled and uploaded to the robot car.
+(Well... it indeed successfully compiled and uploaded.
+However, on the Serial Monitor we did not see the Wi-Fi/IP information that we expected it to display.)

 -Ok.... now let's run the program test_remote_control_robot.py :

 ![packetfail](packetfail.png)

-Well.... the Python code runs.... but unfortunately the robot car does not appear to be receiving packets.
+Well.... the Python code runs.... but unfortunately the robot car does not appear to be receiving packets -- the robot car does not respond to any of the packets.

 -----> We need to troubleshoot.